centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-web-install.md

 This topic describes how to install Centreon MAP.
 We recommend that you install MAP on a dedicated server.
 However, if you do not have large volumes of data, you can install it on the central server.

-> Note to users already using the MAP (Legacy) version: the MAP module does not require the **centreon_studio** database (used for a MAP Legacy server).
-This database can be removed after [migrating your legacy maps to MAP](./import-into-map-web.md).
-Be aware that it is not possible to migrate from MAP to MAP (legacy).

 ## License

 If you need an additional [license](../administration/licenses.md) for Centreon MAP, please contact the [Centreon support